Summary and background

 - Getting a think tank job is often challenging, but can be made easier by bringing your own “fellowship” funding.
 Several EA funders may be interested in funding you for a think tank placement.

-The post is published anonymously for reputational reasons.
 The content of the posts is based on the authors’ personal experiences working on policy in DC for several years, background reading, and conversations with dozens of EAs and non-EAs with extensive think tank experience.
 If you are interested in working in DC, you may also enjoy our companion EA Forum posts on working in Congress (part #1, part #2).

 We aim to write more US policy career-focused posts like this in the future (e.g. on the executive branch).
 Feedback on which types of content are (not) helpful to you, and what content to prioritize, is very welcome.
 Please send us your (potentially anonymous) thoughts via this short form!